LIBUNBOUND(3) Unbound LIBUNBOUND(3)

 use to pass information to the callback.
 The callback type is a

-function pointer to a function declared as
+function pointer to a function declared as:

 void my_callback_function(void* my_arg, int err,